RD17/ambar/README.md

 Basic Ambar Cloud Account gives you space to store up to 2000 documents.
 To store more files you can upgrade to Pro version.

 ## Hosting Ambar on Your Own Servers
 Self-Hosted Ambar can be installed as a set of Docker images.
-Community Edition available for free.
-It's a tiny version of Enterprise Edition with limited number of pipelines and crawlers and disabled authentication.
-Also you can request a free Enterprise Edition trial, drop us an email on hello@ambar.cloud
+Community Edition is available for free.
+It's a tiny version of Enterprise Edition with limited number of pipelines and crawlers and disabled authentication, though preserving full functionality.
+Also you can request a trial for Enterprise Edition, drop us an email on hello@ambar.cloud

 * [Docker Installation Instructions](https://blog.ambar.cloud/ambar-installation-step-by-step-guide-2/)